I was recently in an email discussion with a potential customer, when I realized I had to clear some time to write this post.

 So I decided to write this post to explain to you how we do our keyword research, and exactly why it is so important.
 By the end of the post, you'll realize that we're picking niches and keywords based on years of experience, not based on what some tool estimates claim to be a good or bad keyword.

 You'll also realize that this is the only effective way of gauging competition.
 Even Ahrefs themselves have said that Keyword Difficulty scores are estimates, and problematic at best.
+So it doesn't matter which keyword tool you use.

 There are other done-for-you services out there that simply export keywords from any popular tool, and choose niches based on keyword difficulty scores.
 This might look great to the unsuspecting beginner who doesn't know any better, and wants to see a bunch of low scores or "easy" ranking metrics, but the reality is, no tool is ever 100% right, and can sometimes be devastatingly wrong.